iliakan/mud-client/Readme.md

 Please be informed that current phrases are hardcoded for Solace MUD.

 You'll need to modify them for other MUDs.
+This requires Javascript knowledge.